• Skip to primary navigation

 To roll your 403(b) into a traditional IRA, you will also need to consult with the plan administrator of your 403(b) account to make sure you are completing the appropriate paperwork.
 Some will require a distribution request to be completed before assets can be rolled over.

-Meanwhile, some administrators will also need a letter of acceptance from the IRA trustee/financial institution.
-These documents will provide proof that funds are being transferred to a legitimate retirement plan account.One important note: You’ll need to make sure the rollover is processed as a ‘direct’ roller, meaning that fund distributions are payable and sent to only to the IRA trustee.
+One Important Note: You’ll need to make sure the rollover is processed as a ‘direct’ roller, meaning that fund distributions are payable and sent to only to the IRA trustee.
 If the fund distribution is made payable to you, your plan administrator is required to keep a deduction of 20% for federal tax withholdings.
 Rolling over a 403(b) account into an IRA needs to be done correctly or you will face stiff tax penalties for early withdrawals.

-Pros and Cons of Rolling your 403(B) Into a Traditional IRA
+Pros and Cons of Rolling Your 403(b) Into a Traditional IRA

 While the benefits of rolling an old 403(b) into a new account can vary depending on the situation, the biggest benefit you’ll likely receive is the gift of having more options than you had before.